knpuniversity/symfony/knpu/ep2-fundamentals/config.yml.md

 ## Playing with Configuration

 Ok, lets's experiment!
-Obiously, the `render()` function we use in the controller leverages a `twig` service behind the scenes.
+Obviously, the `render()` function we use in the controller leverages a `twig` service behind the scenes.
 Pretend that the number of known species is this big 99999 number and send that through a built-in filter called `number_format`.